- Employee Benefits

 2. The second method is when ISU contributes funds to one of the accounts (HRA default)

 - This is due to an ISU credit when a “no coverage” option is chosen.
 When the contribution for

-ISU medical, dental, life or disability insurance is greater than what was needed to pay for the
+ISU medical or dental is greater than what was needed to pay for the

 - The default is to HRA.
 If DCAP is preferred, the indication must be made on the benefit